-Gender equality matters and I hoped that I knew what to do when asked to help answer to the question ‘Why is it so hard to get more women in IT?’ and find the best solutions.
+Gender equality matters and I hoped that I knew what to do when asked to help answer to the question ‘Why is it so hard to get more women in IT?’.
 All I had to do was Trust TRIZ* and work with people who have the right, relevant knowledge but no clear answers yet.I am part of a dedicated team who been running TRIZ workshops for 20 years.
 But despite its amazing success rate I have never before addressed this kind of important issue with TRIZ supreme logic, and, as a 1970’s feminist (i.e.hardliner), I should have known better.

 The IT Services of one of our top Universities wanted to redress the imbalance of low female representation in areas including infrastructure and software development.
 I was sure we could not only get good solutions, but they would immediately be able to implement them.

 We all know that increasing diversity is not only desirable from a moral point of view, but necessary for greater productivity for everyone and needs action now.

 As always TRIZ delivered – highlighting the best ways forward to the challenge of ‘How to Create a more diverse and innovative workforce in IT Services’ or simply ‘how to attract the right talent into the right IT jobs’.
 There is a strong likelihood that much of the absent /missing talent for IT might come from women more than men.